www.thementawai.com

 Trails, Rivers & Movement Through the Forest

 For the Mentawai, movement follows the contours of forest and river.
 The waterways are their highways — broad, winding channels navigated in dugout canoes carved from single massive trees.
-These vessels carry families to visit relatives, harvest sago, reach gardens, attend ceremonies, and transport goods between distant uma.
+These vessels carry families to visit relatives, harvest sago, tend gardens, attend ceremonies, and transport goods between distant uma and the coast.

-On land, narrow footpaths thread through the forest, linking gardens, hunting grounds, and settlements.
-These trails cut across ridges, weave along streambeds, and slip beneath towering canopies.
-Walked daily, often barefoot, they are memorized through a lifetime of repetition — every bend, root, and fallen log known by heart.
+On land, narrow footpaths run through the forest, linking gardens, hunting grounds, and settlements.
+These trails cross ridges, follow streambeds, and pass beneath dense canopy.
+Used daily and often walked barefoot, they are learned through long familiarity, with routes remembered in detail over time.

-This knowledge is not merely practical.
-Trails and rivers are understood as shared spaces inhabited by spirits as well as humans.
-Travelers move with awareness, acknowledging the unseen beings who dwell in stones, trees, and water.
+This knowledge extends beyond practical navigation.
+Trails and rivers are understood as shared spaces inhabited by humans as well as spirits.
+People move through them with care, aware of unseen beings associated with stones, trees, and water.

 Together, rivers and forest paths form the living infrastructure of Mentawai society.
 They are not only routes of travel but pathways of relationship — connecting people to their kin, their food, their ceremonies, and the forest world that sustains them.